Perfect displacement of a superconducting resonator via fast-forward scaling and its application to high-speed $R_{ZZ}$ gates in Kerr-cat qubits: Introduction

-Although the scaling property has been investigated in various systems, it remains largely unexplored in superconducting resonators, which are fundamental building blocks of superconducting quantum computers.
-In this work, we investigate the fast-forward and time-scaling properties of superconducting resonators under a coherent drive.
-We propose a scheme for perfect displacement of a superconducting resonator by modulating the drive amplitude based on FFST.
-Furthermore, we propose a scheme combining the fast-forward and time-scaling protocols that enables perfect displacement through detuning modulation with a fixed drive amplitude.
-Of note, our schemes are applicable to a subsystem that can be approximated by a driven resonator.
-In particular, we apply the latter scheme to fast and high-fidelity displacement of a coupler between Kerr parametric oscillators~\cite{Cochrane1999,PhysRevA.93.050301,Puri2017}, where modulation of the coupler's detuning is more experimentally feasible than modulation of the effective drive amplitude.
+In this work, we propose a scheme for perfect displacement of a superconducting resonator by modulating the amplitude \TA{of an off-resonant drive} based on FFST.
+Furthermore, we propose a scheme combining the fast-forward \TA{(FF)} and time-scaling \TA{(TS)} protocols that enables perfect displacement through detuning modulation with a fixed drive amplitude.
+Of note, our schemes are applicable to a subsystem that can be approximated by a\TA{n off-resonantly} driven resonator.
+In particular, we apply the latter scheme to fast and high-fidelity displacement of a coupler between Kerr parametric oscillators~\cite{Cochrane1999,PhysRevA.93.050301,Puri2017}, where modulation of the coupler's detuning is experimentally \TA{more} feasible than modulation of the effective drive amplitude. \TA{This leads to high-speed $R_{ZZ}$ gates in Kerr-cat qubits.}

-We clarify our aim by considering a superconducting resonator with resonance frequency $\omega$ and negligible anharmonicity under a coherent drive with amplitude $\Omega$ and frequency $\omega_{\mathrm{d}}$.
-In a rotating frame at frequency $\omega_{\mathrm{d}}$, the Hamiltonian $\hat{H}$ is written as
+We clarify our aim by considering a superconducting resonator with resonance frequency $\omega$ and negligible anharmonicity under a\TA{n off-resonant} coherent drive with \TA{real} amplitude $\Omega$ and frequency $\omega_{\mathrm{d}}\TA{\neq\omega}$.
+In a rotating frame at frequency $\omega_{\mathrm{d}}$, the Hamiltonian is written as \begin{linenomath}